 C2.5 COPD case finding

-The US Preventive Services Task Force reviewed the evidence on screening asymptomatic adults for COPD using questionnaires or office-based screening pulmonary function testing.
+The US Preventive Services Task Force reviewed the evidence on screening asymptomatic adults for COPD using questionnaires or office-based screening pulmonary function testing from January 2000 to January 2015.
 The review found no direct evidence to determine the benefits and harms of screening or to determine the benefits of treatment in screen-detected populations.
-On this basis screening of asymptomatic adults was not recommended (Guirguis-Blake 2016, U. S. Preventive Services Task Force 2016).
+On this basis, screening of asymptomatic adults was not recommended (Guirguis-Blake 2016, U. S. Preventive Services Task Force 2016).
+A targeted systematic review commissioned by the USPSTF to update the evidence on the effectiveness of screening asymptomatic adults found no new studies over the subsequent period January 1, 2015, to March 25, 2022 (Webber 2022) [evidence level I].

 Simple lung function tools can assist practitioners in the case finding of individuals who have undiagnosed COPD.
 The devices measure the amount of exhaled air in the first 1 and 6 seconds of expiration (FEV1, FEV6) and calculate FEV1/FEV6, which is the ratio of the amount of air forcibly exhaled in the first second relative to the first 6 seconds.
 Schnieders et al (2021) published a systematic review and meta-analysis of the performance of micro-spirometers or two questionnaires compared to post-bronchodilator spirometry for detection of COPD.
 The meta-analysis included 17 studies.
 The overall area under the curve (AUC) of micro-spirometers was 0.84 (95% CI 0.80–0.89).
 For questionnaires the AUC for the COPD population screener (COPD-PS) questionnaire was 0.77 (95% CI 0.63–0.85) and the COPD diagnostic questionnaire (CDQ) was 0.72 (95% CI 0.64–0.78) (Schnieders 2021).
 If spirometry is unavailable either a micro spirometer or questionnaire are useful tests for early detection.